PierrunoYT/MarketMind-Maestro/README.md

-# Advanced Marketing and Sales AI Team
+# MarketMind Maestro: Advanced Marketing and Sales AI Team

 This project implements an advanced Marketing and Sales AI Team using OpenRouter's Anthropic Claude-3.5-sonnet model.
 The team consists of multiple AI agents that collaborate to create comprehensive marketing plans based on user input.